COMPLEX MAP & DIRECTIONS

 The anchor of the Kino Sports Complex is Kino Veterans Memorial Stadium.
 This jewel delights all who attend with amenities like a seating capacity of 11,000 (8,000 seats and 3,000 grass seating); eight VIP suites; and six concession stands located around the concourse.
 The upper concourse has access to a press box area for reporters along with radio, television, and announcers booths for broadcasting games or events.
-In addition to the stadium field, there are seven full-sized practice fields (four with lights); two practice infields; two lighted soccer fields; indoor, outdoor and underground batting cages; three full-service clubhouses; and dedicated parking lots.
+Wi-Fi is available in some areas.
+In addition to the stadium field, there are seven full-sized practice fields (four with lights); two practice infields; two lighted soccer fields; indoor, outdoor and underground batting cages; four clubhouses; and dedicated parking lots.

 North Complex Amenities

-One lighted soccer stadium with grandstand seating for 2,000, four auxiliary soccer fields, and a full-service clubhouse with dedicated parking.
+One lighted soccer stadium with grandstand seating for 3,000 with concession booth, box office, press box, Wi-Fi & live streaming capabilities, a lighted grandstand field with seating for 1000+, four auxiliary soccer fields, and a full-service clubhouse with dedicated parking.
 Two neighborhood parks: Sam Lena (two lighted softball fields), Willie Blake Park (two soccer fields), and Kino Environmental Restoration Project (KERP), offering a 2.2-mile paved multiuse path, which is part of The Loop bicycle and pedestrian trail system.